 Judith Sargent Murray

 Hailing from a wealthy sea merchant family, Judith Sargent Murray received an education unusual for women of her era.
 Along with her brother Winslow, Murray was tutored by a clergyman in classical languages and mathematics.
 Like women of her era, though, she endured the joys and vicissitudes of marriage and childbirth.
 She married her first husband, Captain John Stevens, in 1769.
-A sailor who traded goods, Stevens suffered economic catastrophes from the Revolutionary War and died a debtor in the West Indies.
+A sailor who traded goods, Stevens suffered economic catastrophes during the Revolutionary War and died a debtor in the West Indies.
 Murray’s second marriage, to the Reverend John Murray (1741–1815), proved a spiritual and intellectual partnership to which she remained devoted even after his death.
 They had two children, with only a daughter surviving infancy.

 American Literature I: Anthology of Texts From Early America The Early 20th Century Judith Sargent Murray by Jenifer Kurtz, CC-BY